Mayor Edwards says East Baton Rouge Parish will have to 'review the film' after record snowfall

 BATON ROUGE — Mayor-President Sid Edwards said Friday that East Baton Rouge Parish's emergency operations center has ceased operations after five days of continuous monitoring of conditions during and following the freezing temperatures and record snowfall earlier in the week.

-"The biggest deal for us to reveal the film, so to speak, and look at what we can do better," Edwards, the former couch of Istrouma High school, said about what the city-parish did right and what they can improve upon before, during and after the winter storm.
+"The biggest deal for us to review the film, so to speak, and look at what we can do better," Edwards, the former coach of Istrouma High school, said about what the city-parish did right and what they can improve upon before, during and after the winter storm.

 Edwards thanked the community and officials in their help keeping people off the roads, noting it was his "first rodeo" during an emergency situation as mayor-president.